pennyfx/numerai_test/README.md

 To run analysis, run the jupter notebook using `datmo task run 'jupyter notebook' --port 8888`

 ## To run script
 Run the code in example_model.py

+# Foo 2